Updated for 2022

 1 Irvine Park Rd., Orange, CA 92869

-The Orange County Zoo is celebrating Halloween early on Saturday, October 26th from 10:00 am to 4:00 pm.
-The fun includes arts and crafts, games, a scavenger hunt, trick-or-treating, and more!
-Come dressed in your costumes.
+The Orange County Zoo is celebrating Halloween early on Saturday, October 29th from 10:00 am to 4:00 pm.
+The fun includes arts and crafts, a scavenger hunt, trick-or-treating, and more!
 The first 100 children (ages 12 and under) in costume will receive a free gift.
-All activities are included in general admission ($2 per person, ages 2 and under are free).
+All activities are included in general admission and reservations are not needed.

 Trick-or-Treat Through the City